MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read More Here

 • Breast shape and size

-It is best to avoid strenuous physical activities during the first two weeks after surgery, and returning to the gym is only possible after four to six weeks.
-Here are more recommendations for the recovery period after breast reduction mammoplasty surgery:
+It is best to avoid strenuous physical activities during the first 2 weeks after surgery, and returning to the gym is only possible after 4 to 6.
+Here are more recommendations for the recovery period after Breast Reduction Mammoplasty Surgery:

-• Avoid smoking and drinking alcohol for at least two weeks
+• Avoid smoking, vaping, and drinking alcohol for at least two weeks

 • Avoid sun exposure, as well as steam rooms and sauna